-You can deduct your moving expenses on your 2005 tax return even though you have not met the time test by the date your 2005 return is due.
-You can do this if you expect to meet the 39-week test in 2006 or the 78-week test in 2006 or 2007.
+You can deduct your moving expenses on your 2009 tax return even though you have not met the time test by the date your 2009 return is due.
+You can do this if you expect to meet the 39-week test in 2010 or the 78-week test in 2010 or 2011.

-If you do not deduct your moving expenses on your 2005 return, and you later meet the time test, you can file an amended return for 2005 to take the deduction.
+If you do not deduct your moving expenses on your 2009 return, and you later meet the time test, you can file an amended return for 2009 to take the deduction.

 Failure to meet the time test.
-If you deduct moving expenses but do not meet the time test in 2006 or 2007, you must either:
+If you deduct moving expenses but do not meet the time test in 2010 or 2011, you must either:

-- Report your moving expense deduction as other income on your Form 1040 for the year you cannot meet the test, or - 2.
-Amend your 2005 tax return using Form 1040X.
+- Report your moving expense deduction as other income on your Form 1040 for the year you cannot meet the test, or - Use Form 1040X to amend your 2009 return, figuring your tax without the moving expense deduction.

 Example.
-You arrive in the general area of your new job location on September 15, 2005.
-You deduct your moving expenses on your 2005 return, the year of the move, even though you have not yet met the time test by the date your return is due.
+You arrive in the general area of your new job location, as an employee, on September 15, 2009.
+You deduct your moving expenses on your 2009 return, the year of the move, even though you have not yet met the time test by the date your return is due.
 If you do not meet the 39-week test during the 12-month period following your arrival in the general area of your new job location, you must either: